kingsdigitallab/alice-thornton/frontend/posts/blog/2023-07-10-at-the-margins.md

 understood scribal practices, even if she applied them in idiosyncratic and inconsistent ways (she was, after all, not a professional scribe and she didn't have an editor).
-Moreover, these marginal features, along with other aids to the reader that are equally part of the apparatus of printed books, indicate that she was consciously writing for an audience, not simply for private consumption.
+Moreover, these marginal features, along with her other aids to the reader that are equally part of the apparatus of printed books, indicate that she was consciously writing for an audience, not simply for private consumption.
 Her uses of chapters and titles, page numbering and headings, indexes (really more like [tables